Pillars of Excellence Standings

 Interfraternity Council Executive Board

-Contact Martin about: attending IFC meetings, collaboration efforts, general IFC inquiries.
+Contact about: attending IFC meetings, collaboration efforts, general IFC inquiries.

-Contact Zach about: Junior IFC, fraternity housing, educational workshops.
+Contact about: Junior IFC, fraternity housing, educational workshops.

-Contact Cole about: fraternity recruitment, summer community-wide events, Wounded Warrior Project.
+Contact about: fraternity recruitment, summer community-wide events, Wounded Warrior Project.

-Contact Cameron about: IFC dues, philanthropic efforts, Wounded Warrior Project.
+Contact about: IFC dues, philanthropic efforts, Wounded Warrior Project.

-Contact Zach about: IFC meeting minutes, past IFC records.
+Contact about: IFC meeting minutes, past IFC records.

-Contact Zach about: risk management workshops, IFC Judicial Board, IFC infractions
+Contact about: risk management workshops, IFC Judicial Board, IFC infractions

 Potential New Member Orientation

 All students interested in joining any fraternity or sorority must attend one Potential New Member Orientation session.
-Sessions for the Fall 2019 semester are scheduled for the following dates:
+Remaining sessions for the Spring 2020 semester are scheduled for the following dates:

 How does recruitment work?